simnau/mywonderbird-web/README.md

 This is the back-end REST service for MyWonderbird.
 It also serves the landing page and administration panel front-ends.

+## Running in Docker
+Execute the command `docker-compose up` in the project's directory.
+It will:
+- Start a postgres service
+- Attach the project's folder on the host machine to the docker container.
+It should hot-reload when something changes on the host file system.

 ## Pre-requisites
 To be able to run the back-end service you need:
 - Node.js at least version 12.13 (could work with an earlier version though).
 The easiest approach is to use node version manager (`nvm`) if you have multiple node versions